 - Subsequently, the top 1000 contributors from the total received are retained for each 5 minute increment.

 - Every 30 minutes, the top 1000 flows are retained for 24 hours.

 - After 24 hours, the top 1,000 flows from the entire 24 hour period are retained for a max period of 400 calendar days.

-Netflow data is displayed in a "Traffic" tab for Netflow enabled devices.
-Available information includes a Throughput widget that displays inbound and output traffic and widget that displays the top 1000 ports (in table or pie chart format):
+NetFlow data is displayed in a "Traffic" tab for NetFlow enabled devices.
+Available information includes a Top Talkers graph and a widget that displays the top 10 ports (in table or pie chart format):

 While the LogicMonitor configuration is very straightforward, the device configuration can be more complex.
 The following information will guide you through the process:

 Configuration Best Practices